cerdajasser/selenium_fuzzer/README.md

 # Selenium Fuzzer

 The Selenium Fuzzer is a tool designed to perform automated testing on web pages using the Selenium WebDriver.
-It identifies and interacts with form fields, dropdowns, and other page elements to test the robustness of web applications.
-The tool includes JavaScript error detection and tracking features.
+It identifies and interacts with form fields, dropdowns, iframes, and other page elements to test the robustness of web applications.
+The tool includes JavaScript error detection, tracking features, and state comparison.

 ## Features

 - Fuzzing of input fields using pre-defined payloads.
 - Dropdown interaction and validation.
+- **Iframe Handling**: Detect and interact with iframes to fuzz input fields within nested frames.
+- **DOM Traversal**: Enhanced ability to traverse and interact with elements deeper in the hierarchy, including dynamically loaded or hidden elements made visible using JavaScript.
 - JavaScript error detection using both injected JavaScript and Chrome DevTools.
 - State tracking and snapshot comparison before and after interactions.

-## In action
+## In Action

+Version 0.0.4

 https://github.com/user-attachments/assets/51089107-1098-438c-bd3e-9472e2edb1ae